 However, success in this arena relies on numerous factors.
 One of the most critical ones is choosing appropriate software and application development methodology.

-The project management landscape is continually facing disruptions in the form of new techniques, tools, and frameworks.
+The project management landscape is continually facing disruptions in new techniques, tools, and frameworks.
 Newer SDLC models are being discovered, and the older ones are being updated to match the new-age development principles and advancements.
-Of all those choices, the Waterfall methodology represents the pillar of traditionally-proven approaches, while Agile methods stand on behalf of the modern ones.
+Of all those choices, the Waterfall methodology represents the pillar of traditionally-proven approaches, while Agile methods stand on modern ones.